ips-yes/pub-sub/README.md

 export default Debouncer;
 ```

-Here are the changes to Subscriber.subscribe to add the debouncer we've just created
+Here are the changes to Subscriber.subscribe & Subscriber.publish to add & implement the debouncer we've just created
 ```javascript
 import Debouncer from Debouncer;
 class Subscriber {